danielPantalena/wall-app-frontend/README.md

 ## Setup

-For the project to run as desired, its backend must be running.
+For the project to run as desired, its backend must be running at `http://127.0.0.1:8000/`.
 [Wall App Backend](https://github.com/danielPantalena/wall-app-backend)

 First, clone the repo and change to the created directory: